fuzzdb-project/fuzzdb/README.md

 FuzzDB was created by Adam Muntner (amuntner @ gmail.com)

 The FuzzDB license is New BSD and Creative Commons by Attribution.
-I want this project to be freely available in order to make the patterns contained within obsolete.
+The ultimate goal of this project is to make the patterns contained within obsolete.
 If you use this project in your work, research, or commercial product, you are required to cite it.
 That's it.
-Also, I'd enjoy hearing about how you're using it.
+I always enjoy hearing about how people are using it to find an interesting bug or in a tool, send me an email and let me know.

+Submissions are always welcome!

 FuzzDB (c) Copyright Adam Muntner, 2010-2016